 So I turned my screen limits back on using the iPhone screen time app.
 I set it to 3 hours of social media per day and all apps (apart from the necessities) are turned off at 9pm.
 So no social media, no blogging, no games, no surfing the internet after 9.
 It was difficult at first but eventually, I found myself actually not picking up my phone way before the 9pm cut off!
 And within the first week, my screen usage was down by 30%!

 The only exception to the screen time was YouTube because I started to introduce night-time Yoga into my routine from Yoga With Adriene.
+So why do Yoga as a night time routine?
+According to Rolling Paper‘s article on insomnia, Yoga’s physical benefits could also help in treating sleeping problems.
 Yoga is one of my favourite things in the world and I’ve fallen it love with it even more (if that’s at all possible) this year.
 I feel healthier and I definitely feel stronger and I just want to be doing Yoga all the time!

 So as well as a more high intensity practice in the morning, I started doing slower, stretchy practices in the evening.
 I do these in the living room, with the lights on low, in my pajamas and it’s just wonderful.
 Taking that time for myself each night has been a blessing.
 It helps me relax, switch off, show some gratitude and then go to bed refreshed, rather than frazzled.